Innovation Curves

 With days scheduled from start to finish, what time is left for random acts of conspicuous kindness, welcoming serendipity, or just saying yes to more adventure?

 Thoughtful preparation is often required to coordinate whatever it may be.
 There’s value in staying organized, but over planning is a trap.
-The thirst for productivity in an industrial age has made busy feel/look successful.
-How often do we hear pride disguised by disgust, in the tone of someone explaining the constrictions of their overbooked calendar?
-Yes, it takes boundless hard work, a healthy obsession, and endless sequencing to be remarkable, but unexpected opportunities emerge when we’re not captive to a calendar.
+The thirst for productivity has made busy look to be successful.
+How often do we hear pride disguised as disgust, as someone complains about the constrictions of their frantic calendar?
+Yes, prerequisites include boundless hard work, a healthy obsession, and endless sequencing to be remarkable, but unexpected opportunities emerge when we’re not captive to a calendar.

 Extra Shot